zgracem/dotconfig/README.md

 ### Notes on compatibility & portability 💼

-* These dotfiles are written to be portable between macOS (~10.5+), Cygwin, MSYS2, Windows 10's Subsystem for Linux, and both BSD and GNU flavours of
+* These dotfiles are written to be portable between macOS (10.6+), Cygwin, MSYS2, Windows 10's Subsystem for Linux, and both BSD and GNU flavours of
   \*nix.
 * I try to conform to the [XDG Basedir Spec]: configuration for `foo` lives in `~/.config/foo/`, etc.
-* Everything in `environment.d/` and `sh/` is compatible with any POSIX shell, as enforced by [`bin/check_dotfiles.sh`]. 👮
+* Everything in `environment.d/` and `sh/` is compatible with any POSIX shell.
-* My bash config files can be run (with gracefully degrading functionality) on any version from 3.2 to the latest 5.x release.
+* My bash config files can be run (with gracefully degrading functionality) on versions 3.2 to the latest 5.x release.
-* Sadly, most of my fish configuration files can only run on version 3.0+.
+* Alas, most of my fish configuration files can only run on version 3.0+.

 [XDG Basedir Spec]: https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html
-[`bin/check_dotfiles.sh`]: https://github.com/zgracem/dotconfig/blob/master/bin/check_dotfiles.sh

 ### General usage 💁